 *Net carbs for the whole cake approximately 111 grams.
 With 8 servings, each serving will have approximately 14 grams.
 Almost all the carbs are from the berries.
 If you want to lower the carb count, add less berries.*

-Watch my video recipe for the step-by-step instructions!
+Watch my YouTube video recipe for the step-by-step instructions!
 Want to receive updates whenever a new recipe goes live?
-Make sure to subscribe to my YouTube channel!
+Make sure to subscribe to my website emailing list and my YouTube channel!
 I have more keto desserts coming your way soon!